-Municipality Project Type Project Concept TRIC Canton Transit Operations and Improvements; Bicycle and Pedestrian Improvements "1) Improve pedestrian, cyclist, or transit accommodations for the many senior low-income multifamily developments along Rte.
+Municipality Project Type Project Concept Potential Project Sponsor/Proponent TRIC Canton Transit Operations and Improvements; Bicycle and Pedestrian Improvements "1) Improve pedestrian, cyclist, or transit accommodations for the many senior living and low-income multifamily developments along Rte.
 138 in Canton.
-2) The 716 bus doesn't run frequently enough and has no sheltered bus stop loalong the Washington Street corridor.
-3) Implement the recommendations made in the Boston MPO study of the Rou corridor 4) Reestablish first and last mile connections for Royall St. Once served by the F Shuttle (NVTMA) to the Route 128 Commuter Rail, Quincy Adam, Mattapan, and Ashmont Red Line Stations.
-Originally, two shuttles were funded with CMAQ fu contributions from several employer partners.
-Once funding ended many busindropped out.
-One shuttle remained in service, which was privately funded by R Computershare.
-Reebok added an Express shuttle to the commuter rail from Mattapan.
-Cotober 2017.
-Due to Reebok's move to the Seaport and a significant workforce at Computershare, service was suspended in April 2018.
-Dedham, Norwood, Foxborough, Walpole Transit Operations and Improvements; Bicycle and Pedestrian Improvements Legacy Place fixed-route and shuttle improvements Patriot Place shuttles Employee access to Route 1 from MBTA 34E and other transit stops, especially pedestrian/bicycle environment Shuttle from Norwood commuter rail stations to Moderna and/or new 40B developments in the same area Sharon Parking Management Shuttle or innovative carpooling/ridesharing arrangement from off-site parking train station.
+2) The 716 bus doesn't run frequently enough and has no sheltered bus stop locations along the Washington Street corridor.
+3) Implement the recommendations made in the Boston MPO study of the Route 138 corridor 4) Reestablish first and last mile connections for Royall St. Once served by the RaiLink Shuttle (NVTMA) to the Route 128 Commuter Rail, Quincy Adam, Mattapan, and Ashmont Red Line Stations.
+Originally, two shuttles were funded with CMAQ funds and contributions from several employer partners.
+Once funding ended many businesses dropped out.
+One shuttle remained in service, which was privately funded by Reebok and Computershare.
+Reebok added an Express shuttle to the commuter rail from March 2016-October 2017.
+Due to Reebok's move to the Seaport and a significant workforce reduction at Computershare, service was suspended in April 2018.
+Town of Canton, Neponset Valley TMA Dedham, Norwood, Foxborough, Walpole Transit Operations and Improvements; Bicycle and Pedestrian Improvements 1) Legacy Place fixed-route and shuttle improvements 2) Patriot Place shuttles 3) Employee access to Route 1 from MBTA 34E and other transit stops, especially safe pedestrian/bicycle environment 4) Shuttle from Norwood commuter rail stations to Moderna and/or new 40B developments in the same area Towns of Dedham, Norwood, Foxborough, Walpole; Neponset Valley TMA Sharon Parking Management Shuttle or innovative carpooling/ridesharing arrangement from off-site parking to Sharon train station.
 Town is considering building a parking structure.
+Town of Sharon, Neponset Valley TMA